 Water Protection Zones can already be designated under the Water Resources Act and additional statutory provisions can be used to prevent water pollution.
 To date this has been used only once in England & Wales to deal with point source pollution.
 There are well developed proposals to amend how Water Protection Zones can be used so that they can more readily deal with diffuse pollution and hydromorphological pressures.
+These legislative amendments are likely to be complete before the end of 2009 in England and Wales.
 Both Defra and Welsh Assembly Government will be issuing statutory guidance to the Environment Agency on the use of Water Protection Zones.

-Before designating a Water Protection Zone, the Environment Agency would have to make an appropriate case to the Secretary of State The Environment Agency would also carry out a 12 week public consultation which will include assessments of the costs and benefits of any proposed measures to be used within a zone
+Before designating a Water Protection Zone, the Environment Agency would have to make an appropriate case to the Secretary of State or Welsh Minister.
+The Environment Agency would also carry out a 12 week public consultation, which will include assessments of the costs and benefits of any proposed measures to be used within a zone.

-Water Protection Zones may then be used as a mechanism where evidence shows that existing statutory or voluntary measures have been are unlikely to be sufficient to meet Water Framework Directive objectives.
+Water Protection Zones may then be used as a mechanism where evidence shows that existing statutory or voluntary measures have been or are unlikely to be sufficient to meet Water Framework Directive objectives.
 It will then be possible to enforce prohibition or management of polluting activities within those zones.
 Their size and nature will be dependent on the location and the nature of the problem.

 The Environment Agency intends that Water Protection Zones should be put in place in a phased, prioritised programme.
 Work is being carried out to improve certainty about the Water Protection Zone mechanism and the locations for designating them.
 To this end the Environment Agency is trialling their use in a limited number of "candidate" areas in England to prove their concept as a useful and efficient mechanism to meet the objectives of the Water Framework Directive.
 Following this the intention is to use Water Protection Zones in a limited number of cases focusing on where Protected Areas are failing, or likely to fail Water Framework Directive requirements.
+It is not anticipated that any Water Protection Zones will be introduced in Wales during the first river basin management planning cycle.